harentius/vue2-ts-class-component-example/README.md

-# Example project to demonstrate the best practices of usage Vue 2 with typescript
+# Example project to demonstrate the best practices of usage of Vue 2 with typescript

 This is a demo project to just show how we are trying to build frontend application with vue 2 and typescript.
 It uses a set of tools as well as methodologies and conventions which help us to build well-designed and maintanable code.